leosac/access-control-web/README.md

                           'store',
                           'module-manager',
                           'search',
-                          'i18n'
+                          'intl'
                       ]
                   }
               },
          ```
        2. In leosacProperty, this will be used by the `module-manager` service.
        3. the `dependencies` value is necessary, and should be copy pasted as presented above
    2. In the router.js, make sure that there is a newly created line:
       `this.mount('my-module');`, it should be added automatically when generating the engine.
 2. Create a `module-config.json` at the root of the engines(*/lib/my-module*) (**docker base build!**)
    1. It should respect this syntax:

           {
                needServer: true,
                displayName: 'Cool name',
                entryPoint: '/',
                isWizard: true
                modelToRoute: {
                     myModel: 'my-model'
                },
                neededModule: [
                // list of needed module, if this is a wizard.
                ]
           }
       NOTE: This content should match exactly the `leosacProperty` dict in `app.js`.

 3. Still at the root of the engine, there certain file that need to be changed.
    1. In the *package.json*, you must provide the necessary addon for your module.
 A good base should be adding:
    Note that when referencing a dependency that is provided by the application, you must use `*`
    for the version.
    ```
    "dependencies": {
        "ember-bootstrap": "*", //the application respect a bootstrap theme "ember-bootstrap-cp-validations": "*", // bootstrap theme for the validation "ember-cli-babel": "*", // necessary
        "ember-cli-htmlbars": "*", // necessary
-       "ember-cli-htmlbars-inline-precompile": "*", // necessary
        "ember-cli-flash": "*", // allow the flash messages "ember-cp-validations": "*", // special validation
-       "ember-data": "*", // necessary if you want to create a model or manipulate data "ember-i18n": "*", // tranlation addons
+       "ember-data": "*", // necessary if you want to create a model or manipulate data "ember-intl": "*", // tranlation addons
        "ember-power-select": "*", // allow the user to select something among a list "ember-route-action-helper": "*", // this permit to call actions defined in the route from the template "ember-toggle": "*", // this is a toggle switch "ember-truth-helpers": "*" // allow simple condition in hbs template (==, !=, >, ...)